What is Google Travel Guide?

 But didn’t I mentioned that it always ends up by searching for things to see in…?
 If you type phrases such as things to see in Estonia, what to see in Estonia? etc. you will get similar results.
 The only exception is that the links on top of the search results will point you directly to the Things to do page, which is a part of Google Travel Guide.

 Big surprise: you can also access the feature by typing directly: “Estonia travel guide.”

 What you Can Find in Google Travel Guide

 Okay, now that we know how to enter the guide, let’s follow the link and see what we find there.
 The page contains several sections.
 On top you will see a short description of the given place, taken straight from the Wikipedia article:

 This serves as a short introduction and isn’t very useful by itself, but all of the following features are the real deal.

 Things to Do

 This one is pretty awesome.
-The Things to do section should be actually called Things to see as it mostly presents you a set of interesting places to visit.
-If you follow the see all link to this section, you will be redirected to a page containing a huge interactive map.
+The Things to do section should be actually called Things to see as it mostly presents you with a set of interesting places to visit.
+If you follow the see-all link to this section, you will be redirected to a page containing a huge interactive map.
 All the interesting places that you might consider visiting during your trip are marked here.
 It’s fully integrated with Google Maps, so you can scroll through the map, zoom in and out, and use features such as Street or Satellite View.